-Although it will cost less to design and build your own tiny house, it is not a job for a novice.
+Although designing and building your own tiny house will cost less, it is not a job for a novice.
 Everything from getting the permits and laying a gravel base will cost you money, and that is before you have even started on the actual house.

-Remember that it is difficult to get a mortgage for this type of home, so be prepared to have a tidy sum on hand upfront.
+Remember that getting a mortgage for this type of home is difficult, so be prepared to have a tidy sum on hand upfront.
 Current estimates indicate that the materials alone to construct your own tiny house can range from $20,000 to $60,000.

 Then there is where you plan to put it, the permits, adding utilities, etc.

-However, DIY building isn’t for everyone, and perfect little prebuilt tiny homes are available in a prefabricated form which will make things a lot easier.
+However, DIY building isn’t for everyone, and perfect little prebuilt tiny homes are available in a prefabricated form, making things a lot easier.

 The Bottom Line

-It is illegal to inhabit a shed, and relevant building permits must be obtained before work begins.
+It is illegal to inhabit and live in a shed, and relevant building permits must be obtained before work begins.
 The most essential and complicated elements involve installing power, water, and indoor plumbing in the unit.

 These should be done by a professional.
-The rest can be done by a DIYer, and other essentials to make a shed livable include insulation and an HVAC system.
+A DIYer can do the rest, and other essentials to make a shed livable include insulation and an HVAC system.